-PA/E Bicycle Strategy: The Port Adelaide/Enfield Council Area extends West-to-East across a broad section of North-Western Metro Adelaide.
-It is a very large local area that presents significant challenges to sustainable & healthier transport.
-The Port Adelaide/Enfield Council has adopted a Bike Network development plan, 2015-20 (see above and in higher definition here.)
-This Network addresses major challenges facing bicycle users & Active Transport:
+PA/E Bicycle Strategy – Challenges & Solutions: The Port Adelaide/Enfield Council Area extends West-to-East across a broad section of North-Western Metro Adelaide.
+It is a very large ‘post industrial’ area that presents significant challenges in providing equitable access to healthy & sustainable transport.
+The Port Adelaide/Enfield Council has adopted a Bike Network development plan, 2015-20 (see above and in higher definition here) aimed at addressing some of the challenges facing bicycle use & Active Transport:

-- barriers due to many major roads and rail lines.
+- barriers presented by major roads and rail lines.

-A Positive Cycling Future: The Port Adelaide/Enfield Council Area is a great place to ride your bike – whether for recreation, health, day-to-day transport or as a tourist or visitor.
-There are several long-distance routes that are largely separated from vehicle traffic & allow bicycle users to travel significant distances across the Council area efficiently, securely & enjoyably.
-The Bike Plan 2015-20 tells us that these routes will grow over the coming years!
+A Positive Cycling Future: Despite these challenges the PA/E Council Area is already a great place to ride for recreation, health, day-to-day transport or as a tourist or visitor.
+Several long-distance dedicated bicycle routes – largely separated from vehicle traffic – allow bicycle users to travel safely, efficiently & enjoyably.
+The PA/E Bike Plan 2015-20 will provide more of these dedicated routes over the coming years!

 Most main roads in the PA/E Council Area now have on-road painted bike lanes.
 These roads are maintained by DPTI & are designed to ‘allocate’ a specific road space for bicycle use.
 Some lanes are ‘timed’ (usually operating 7-9am and 4-6pm) & some are ‘full time’, policed by both SAPOL & Council staff.